 Goodwill impairment is determined using a two-step process.
 The first step of the process is to compare the fair value of a reporting unit with its carrying amount, including goodwill.
 In performing the first step, Tree.com determines the fair value of its reporting units by using a discounted cash flow ("DCF") analysis.
 Determining fair value using a DCF analysis requires the exercise of significant judgments, including judgments about appropriate discount rates, perpetual growth rates and the amount and timing of expected future cash flows.
 If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is not impaired and the second step of the impairment test is not required.
-If the carrying amount of a reporting unit exceeds its fair value, the second step of the goodwill impairment test is required to be performed to measure the amount of impairment, if any.
-The second step of the goodwill impairment test compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
-The implied fair value of goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to that excess.
+If the carrying amount of a reporting unit exceeds its fair value, the second step of the goodwill impairment test compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
+The implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
+If the carrying amount of goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to that exceeds.